 Study abroad can fit into every student's schedule.
 However, planning ahead is critical to meeting your educational needs and for graduating on time.
 We recommend meeting with us and speaking with your faculty advisor about your study abroad plans as early as your first year.
 Once you have a rough idea of the courses you need to take to complete your degree requirements, it will help you determine the best time to study abroad and which courses are best to take while abroad.

 Whittier Scholars Program majors wishing to study abroad to fulfill the off-campus requirement should secure study abroad approval early to ensure that all major requirements are met.

 How does registration work if I plan to study abroad for an academic year or semester?

-At the pre-departure orientation, you will fill out paperwork to enroll in INTD 380 – International Programs for 12 units.
+At the pre-departure orientations, you will fill out paperwork to enroll in INTD 380 – International Programs for 12 units.
 This lets the Registrar’s Office, Business Office, and Financial Aid office know that you are a continuing full-time student, participating in a Whittier College-sponsored study abroad program.

 How does registration work if I plan to take a Whittier faculty-led course?

 The Office of International Programs will give you permission, so that you will be able to add yourself to the course through My.Whittier.edu, when the registration period opens.
 Similarly, in some cases, Whittier may pre-register you for the class.
 Please note that you must have met program requirements in order to receive this permission, including required forms and payments.
 Whittier OIP can give you permission to register for your course; however, it cannot remove any other holds placed on your account that might prevent you from registering, including advisor and Business Office holds.
 Getting other holds removed is the responsibility of the student.